Vinnytsia: Railway

-There is a railway station in Vinnytsia, which is a part of 'South-Western Railway'.
+There is a railway station in Vinnytsia, Vinnytsia railway station, which is a part of Southwestern Railways.
 In 2013 it was named among 10 biggest railway stations in Ukraine.
 The current Vinnytsia railway station was built in 1952 and is the 4th railway building in Vinnytsia.
 The previous three were destroyed.

 Vinnytsia is an important transport hub for internal and external railway connections.
 Most of the international trains which cross through Ukraine have a stop in Vinnytsia.
 For example, trains to Przemyśl (Poland) and from Sofia (Bulgaria), Chisinau (Moldova), Bratislava (Slovakia), Belgrade (Serbia), Budapest (Hungary) transit through Vinnytsia.
 For internal railway connections, Vinnytsia is also an important transport point for trains heading to Western Ukraine (Lviv, Khmelnytskyi, Chernivtsi), the South (Odesa), as well as to Central Ukraine (Kyiv).

 Tram

 The tram is the most popular public transport in Vinnytsia.
 There are six tram routes in Vinnytsia:

 The most trams in Vinnytsia are donations from the Verkehrsbetriebe Zürich (VBZ), the public transport operator of Zürich, Switzerland.
 In the early 2000s, the VBZ donated its 1960s Karpfen and Mirage rolling stock to Vinnytsia, and they will do so again in 2022 with 35 Tram 2000 vehicles.
 The Swiss trams retain their blue and white liveries in Vinnytsian service.

 Since 2015, "Vinnytsia Transport Company" began manufacturing VinWay trams based on Tatra KT4SU wagons and VinLine trolleybuses.
-As of 2022, 10 modernized trams and 15 trolleybuses are running in the city.
+As of 2025, 10 modernized trams and 31 trolleybuses are running in the city.